• Skip to primary navigation

 To understand more about this, read Set a target so high that even if you fail, you’ve succeeded.

-This is why, when I set goals, I almost always know that I won’t achieve all of them.
-But I also know that I will have achieved so much more than if I set my sights lower.
+This is why, when I set goals, I almost always know I won’t achieve all of them.
+But I also know I will have achieved so much more than if I set my sights lower.

 I didn’t meet my goals this year either (I almost never do), but 2017 was an exceptional year for me, a massive year of growth both for my career and my personal life.
 I achieved several things I set out to achieve and many that I didn’t, and while there were challenges along the way, it was a year that taught me that every success starts first inside your mind and with the unwavering decision that you’re going to make it happen.